syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

 {% endtabs %}

-## Binding data from MS-Access
+## Binding data from Microsoft Access

-SfDataGrid control supports to bind data from MS-Access database .In this section, you will learn about how to bind the data from MS-Access database to SfDataGrid.
+SfDataGrid control supports to bind data from Microsoft Access database .In this section, you will learn about how to bind the data from Microsoft Access database to SfDataGrid.

-To load the data from MS-Access database,
+To load the data from Microsoft Access database,

 1. Create a new WPF project.
-2. Import the MS-Access database file to WPF project.
+2. Import the Microsoft Access database file to WPF project.
 3. You can connect the Microsoft Access Database through the `OleDbConnection`.
 4. Create and open the connection.
 5. Use `OleDbDataAdapter` to load the data in to `DataSet`.